astropy/astropy/docs/table/access_table.rst

   3 ..
 40
   5 ..
 60

-In order to see all the data values for a multidimensional column use the column representation.
-This uses the standard `numpy` mechanism for printing any array::
+In order to see all of the data values for a multidimensional column use the column representation.
+This uses the standard `NumPy` mechanism for printing any array::

   >>> t['a'].data